Abstract

 VibrationVIEW

-If the user would like to compare data from a graph in VibrationVIEW to data in ObserVIEW, they can do so with the copy and paste command.
+To compare data from a VibrationVIEW graph to data in ObserVIEW, you can use the copy and paste command.
 Simply copy the trace in VibrationVIEW and paste it into the desired graph in ObserVIEW.
 The frequency range, sample rate, lines of resolution, and other parameters do not have to perfectly align with the data in ObserVIEW; the software will adjust to accommodate the new data.
-Additionally, if the units in VibrationVIEW differ from those in ObserVIEW, a second axis with the new units will be added.
-Conversely, data from ObserVIEW can be copied and pasted into VibrationVIEW.
+If the units in VibrationVIEW differ from those in ObserVIEW, the program will add a second axis with the new units.

 CSV or TXT File